Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 ![Cookie Monster!][cookiemonster]

-GeoAI-Cookiecutter strives to streamline and promote use of best practices for projects combining Geography and Artificial Intelligence through a logical, reasonably standardized, and flexible project structure.
+GeoAI-Cookiecutter is an [opionated](https://medium.com/@stueccles/the-rise-of-opinionated-software-ca1ba0140d5b) analysis template striving to streamline and promote use of best practices for projects combining Geography and Artificial Intelligence through a logical, reasonably standardized, and flexible project structure.

-GeoAI-Cookiecutter project grew out of a need within the Advanced Analytics team at Esri to streamline project bootstrapping, encourage innovation, increase repeatability, encourage documentation, and encourage best practices.
+GeoAI-Cookiecutter project grew out of a need within the Advanced Analytics team at Esri to streamline project bootstrapping, encourage innovation, increase repeatability, encourage documentation, and encourage best practices based on [strong opinions (best practices)](#opinions).

 ## Why use this project structure?